-After the SMC, in which the unconfigured DAServer node is located, has been started, the device hierarchy, simulating the physical hardware layout, must first be built to establish communications to each of the controllers.
-Once the ABTCP hierarchy has been built, the respective devices for communications can be configured.
-Finally, the desired Device Groups for each controller may be created.
+This is accomplished by creating Port Objects.
+These Port Objects simulate the physical hardware layout and must be built to establish communications to each of the controllers.
+Once you have built the ABTCP hierarchy, you can configure the respective devices for communications.
+Finally, you can create the desired Device Groups for each controller.